dsohk/rancher-devsecops-workshop/docs/part-2.md

 3. Select `Manually` to continue
 3. Enter `spring-petclinic` in Project Key and Display Name input field and hit `Set up`
 4. In the Provide a token input field, enter `spring-petclinic` and click `Generate Token` button.
-5. Record the generate token in your `mylab_env.txt` file for configuring Jenkins later.
+5. Record the generated token in your `mylab_env.txt` file for configuring Jenkins later.

 At this point, we are done with Sonarqube setting.
 You can logout from Sonarqube or close the browser window to exit.

 ## 5 - Configure Jenkins

-Configuring Jenkins will be in two sections
+Configuring Jenkins will be in two parts

 1 - Configure Credential for GitHub and Sonarqube
 2 - Configure Jenkins Systems for global environment varaiables.

 ### a.
 Configure Jenkins - GitHub Credentials.

-Open Jenkins URL on your browser.
+1. Open Jenkins URL in your browser and login.

-1. Login to Jenkins
 2. Choose `Manage Jenkins` on the left menu.
 You may see a message `It appears that your reverse proxy setup is broken` ignore the message.
 3. Under `Security` Section, Choose `Manage Credentials`
 4. Under `Stores scoped to Jenkins`, click the `(global)` dropdown menu.
 Choose `Add credentials`.
 5. In the `Add Credentials` form, choose `Secret text` in `Kind` field.
 6. Enter your Github's personal access token in the `Secret` field.
-Token is stored in the `mylab_env.txt`
+Token is available in the `mylab_env.txt`
 7. Enter `my-github` in the `ID` field.
-Please MAKE SURE this is correct as to match the value in our Jenkins Pipeline.
+**IMPORTANT - If you change the name your jenkins pipeline will break.
+Also please ensure there is no whitespace before and after the ID.**.
 8. Click `OK` button to continue

 Sample Screenshot below.